 Economic activity within Reigate & Banstead is focused on the central urban areas of Redhill and Reigate, with the majority of office and retail floorspace located within the two town centre areas.

 The borough also has nine designated industrial estates which are the focus of industrial, storage and distribution businesses.
-The borough's employment areas are regularly monitored and detailed information can be found on the Economic monitors page.
+The borough's employment areas are regularly monitored and detailed information can be found on the plan monitoring page.